-1.6 Issues Emanating from Community Engagements and IDP Representative Forum Meetings
+1.6 Issues Emanating from Community Engagements and IDP Representative Forum Meetings aspirations were identified.

-Following a process of community and stakeholder meetings in each ward as well as meetings held with business people and the private sector during, a whole range of needs, issues and aspirations were identified.
 These needs were then tabled to the representative forum who was asked to indicate the relevance in respect thereof for each of the units and wards.
 The results of the survey are unpacked in the following table.